Wood Grain Glossary - Knowing The Differences When Looking for Cabinets

-Color – Of course, color is added to wood with stain, paints and rubs, but wood also has its own natural colors.
+Color – Of course, color is added to wood with stain, paints, and rubs, but wood also has its own natural colors.

-Ranging from chocolate brown to pale white, bright red to light green, the trees of the world grow woods that are all distinctive.
+Ranging from chocolate brown to pure white, bright red to light green, the trees of the world grow woods that are all distinctive.
 Some woods, such as red oak, will actually change color shortly after being cut open and exposed to air.

 Mineral streaks – Wood will change color as the tree absorbs different nutrients from the soil.

 The density and colors of the mineral streaks will vary depending on the species and location it is grown.
 Lighter woods will show the mineral contaminants even more brilliantly than a naturally darker wood will.